It is important to understand the Victoria Falls weather. The temperate climate and the different seasons will determine when you visit.

-September is an excellent time for a safari as the bush has dried up leaving very little vegetation to obstruct the view of the game and the water has disappeared in the small pools, so the wildlife congregates at the river or watering holes to drink in the late afternoon or early morning.
+September is an excellent time for a safari as the bush has dried up leaving very little vegetation to obstruct the view of the game.
+The water has disappeared in the small pools, so the wildlife congregates at the river or watering holes to drink in the late afternoon or early morning.

 October is commonly known as “suicide month” because of this, as temperatures can reach up to 40°C. As soon as the rains arrive, these temperatures quickly dissipate, though.

 This is the start of the rainy season with light to heavy showers arriving.
 With the rains the temperatures do drop as the moisture cools the dry bushveld and leaves pools of water lying around.

-Low water levels guarantee you’ll have panoramic views on both sides of the falls, as there is no mist or spray to obscure the view, but the water flow is quite low, showcasing the basalt cliffs.
+Low water levels guarantee you’ll have panoramic views on both sides of the falls, as there is no mist or spray to obscure the view.
+However, the water flow is quite low showcasing the basalt cliffs.

-So be aware of the time of year you choose to holiday to this dramatic spot as theVictoria Falls weather and climate can impact your visit dramatically.
+Be aware of the time of year you choose to holiday to this dramatic spot.
+The Victoria Falls weather and climate can impact your visit dramatically.